iker-blanco/ui1-ud2/README.md

 A package is created for each exercise.
 The package name is the same as the exercise number.
 Each package contains a JAVA file with the solution of the exercise.

+Everything has been tested with `Java 21` OpenJDK.

 ## Sincronización de hilos

 ### Enunciado 1.